- The biggest alligator ever found in Louisiana was a massive 19ft 2in.

 Although appearing similar to the alligators we know today, Deinosuchus was much larger.
 It had a wide skull and thick, strong teeth which were adapted for crushing rather than piercing prey.
 Although saltwater crocodiles have the largest bite force of animals alive today (16,460 Newtons), Deinosuchus is estimated to have a bite force of up to 100,000 Newtons!

-Given their impressive size and fearsome teeth it’s not surprising to find that they were top predators of both dinosaurs and other prehistoric animals – and quite likely an apex predators.
+Given their impressive size and fearsome teeth it’s not surprising to find that they were top predators of both dinosaurs and other prehistoric animals – and quite likely apex predators.

 Who Would Win: Alligator vs. Crocodile